ahmedmbakr/CarND-Behavioral-Cloning-P3/writeup_template.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![alt text][image-center]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover when it goes of the road.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would helpful to help generalizing the model.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had 4800x3 of data points.